DJ Disciple

-David Banks (born September 2, 1965), known by his stage name DJ Disciple, is an American DJ and house music producer from Brooklyn, New York.
+David Banks (born September 2, 1965), known by his stage name DJ Disciple, is an American DJ, house music producer and author from Brooklyn, New York.
 For much of his early career, he worked in London and was influential in the rise of UK garage music.
 Stateside, he was considered a cornerstone of New York City's house music scene.
+Disciple co-wrote the book The Beat, the Scene, the Sound: A DJ's Journey through the Rise, Fall, and Rebirth of House Music in New York City with Henry Kronk.

 Early life

 Banks was born in Brooklyn, New York in 1965, the youngest of four brothers.
 His father, a World War II veteran, played piano with Miles Davis and his brother Stanley played bass with George Benson.
 Another brother, Larry, is also a musician.
 Banks grew up in the Farragut Projects and attended the Greater Refuge Temple in Harlem, where he played drums.
-Neighbors of the family included Strafe and Shannon's bass player Rusty Taylor, Grandmaster Flowers, Jocelyn Brown, Puffy Combs, and Mary J. Blige were friends and colleagues of Banks' brothers.
+Neighbors of the family included Strafe and Shannon's bass player Rusty Taylor.
+Grandmaster Flowers, Jocelyn Brown, Puffy Combs, and Mary J. Blige were friends and colleagues of Banks' brothers.
 He graduated from Franklin Delano Roosevelt High School in 1984 and attended Baruch College to study accounting.
 He later switched to studying journalism.

 Career

 In college, Banks worked at Baruch's college radio stations.
 He was originally a gospel DJ and chose his name as a reminder that "only what you do for Christ shall last."
-In 1987, he began working as a radio host and mixer for WNYE (FM), where he hosted The Best Kept Secret.
+In 1987, he began working as a radio host and mixer for WNYE FM, where he hosted The Best Kept Secret.
 He gained a reputation for debuting music before its official release date.
 Among that music were the songs "Follow Me" (1992) by Aly-Us and "Beautiful People" (1994) by Barbara Tucker; he also aired music by Todd Terry, Louie Vega, Roger Sanchez, and Todd Edwards.
-In 1995, he released a remix of Plutonic's "Addicted"; the mix was not commercially available until 2001.
-His show was also unusual in that he played dance music by female DJs.
+His show was one of the first that featured women doing mixes.
+His 1995 remix of Plutonic's "Addicted" was not commercially available until 2001.